Juusoha/Project-work/README.md

 # Project-work
-Web-based project for managing and storing information/data of artworks from the art gallery of KYS.
+Web-based project for managing and storing information/data of artworks from the local art gallery.
 Development was done with HTML, PHP, JS, CSS and using MySQL/MariaDB.